TheOneHyer/aspgen/README.md

 secure.
 There are also many online password generators, but browsers may not be secure on either the client side (browser software hacked) or server side (website code maliciously stores/or and retrieves your password).
-Still more password generating software costs money-- ridiculous.
+Still more password generating software cost money-- ridiculous.
 In essence, secure password generation doesn't exist in a user friendly manner and thus aspgen was born.